-Managing Financial Stress
+Managing Financial Stress During COVID-19

-Times are difficult for many.
-Around the world, unemployment rates are high.
+COVID-19 has hit the global economy hard.
+In many countries, unemployment rates are high.
 And small businesses are hurting.
 Many individuals are dealing with financial stress too.
 This can result in frequent anxiety or worry about money.
-It can also lead to more serious issues like depression, insomnia, substance abuse and increased risk for certain chronic diseases.
+It can also lead to more serious issues such as depression, insomnia, substance abuse and increased risk of certain chronic diseases.
 As we move forward and many begin the long process of rebuilding their finances, it's important to understand how to manage financial stress.